-- 1.7 PAD requires EU Member States to designate national "competent authorities" with investigation and enforcement powers to ensure that the rules are applied, with adequate resources to do so.4 - 1.8 In the UK, the Treasury has appointed the FCA as the competent authority for PAD to ensure that PSPs offer their customers a switching service between payment accounts denominated in the same currency. - 1.9 The PSR is the competent authority for designating any alternative switching schemes, for ensuring that they continue to meet the requirements for designation, and for taking any enforcement action. - 1.10 We cannot provide a definitive interpretation of the PARs or the PAD.
+- 1.7 PAD requires EU Member States to designate national 'competent authorities' with investigation and enforcement powers to ensure that the rules are applied, with adequate resources to do so.5 - 1.8 In the UK, the Treasury has appointed the FCA as the competent authority under PAD to ensure that PSPs offer their customers a switching service between payment accounts denominated in the same currency. - 1.9 The PSR is the competent authority for designating any alternative switching schemes, for ensuring that they continue to meet the requirements for designation, and for taking any enforcement action in this regard. - 1.10 We note that the rules of a designated alternative switching scheme may set higher standards than those required under the PARs for the designation of a switching scheme.
+A failure to meet the rules of that scheme, during which both the relevant PSP and the designated alternative switching scheme continue to meet the PARs requirements for designation, does not fall within the PSR's remit. - 1.11 We cannot provide a definitive interpretation of the PARs or the PAD.
 That is ultimately a matter for the courts.
-We can only set out our approach when acting as the relevant competent authority in the UK. - 1.11 The provisions of the PARs which relate to the PSR's role come into force on 18 September 2016.
+We can only set out our approach when acting as the relevant competent authority for designating alternative switching schemes in the UK. - 1.12 The provisions of the PARs which relate to the PSR's role come into force on 18 September 2016.